LuccaMarinho/School-System/CONTRIBUTING.md

-So far I did by myself.
+So far, did all by myself.